The Project Settings page is divided into 3 sections: Project Details, Access to Project and Advanced Settings.

 The Export Empty Translations from option allows you to fill in the empty translation fields of the localization file you are exporting with translations from another language in the localization project.

 When exporting strings with plurals to the Android .xml format, it will also fill in the empty plural forms with translations (in the singular form) from the selected language.

 Here, project owners can add/remove administrators and proofreaders to/from the project.
 Admins can also add or remove proofreaders.

-The Code hosting service integration section provides links to the GitHub, Bitbucket and GitLab integration pages.
+The Code hosting service integration section provides links to the GitHub, Bitbucket, GitLab, VSTS integration pages.